The Goonies (soundtrack)

-The Goonies: Original Motion Picture Soundtrack is the official soundtrack album released by Epic Records in conjunction with the 1985 film The Goonies.
+The Goonies: Original Motion Picture Soundtrack is the official soundtrack album released by Epic Records in conjunction with the adventure comedy film The Goonies (1985).
 The album includes the top ten single "The Goonies 'R' Good Enough" by singer Cyndi Lauper, who had a cameo in the film (as herself, singing the song on TV).
 The album was released in LP and cassette format internationally, and a limited CD release in some countries.

 Lauper was asked by Steven Spielberg to be the musical director for the album.
 It was Lauper's idea to include a then-relatively unknown female group, The Bangles (the band would become better known the following year with their second album).
 The Bangles also had a small cameo in the video for "The Goonies 'R' Good Enough".
 Lauper played the song throughout her True Colors World Tour, but refused to play the song from 1987 onwards until pressure from fans finally made her add the song back into her set list, beginning with her True Colors Tour in 2007 and 2008.

 "Eight Arms to Hold You" by Goon Squad, was released as the second single from the album and reached number one on the Billboard Hot Dance Club Play chart in 1985.
 The scene featuring the song (involving an octopus) was cut from the film.
 Teena Marie's contribution "14k" was released as a single and hit number ten on the R&B chart.
 REO Speedwagon's song "Wherever You're Goin' (It's Alright)" was released as a single in Europe, although it did not chart.

 In 2010, an original score album was released featuring the entire film score by Dave Grusin.